Wing T. Chao: Career

 Chao began his architectural career with William Liskam Architect after completing his education.
-Soon after which he joined Disney as an associate.
+He joined Disney as an associate soon after.

 Walt Disney Imagineering

 Chao joined Disney in 1972.
-Before that, he had unsuccessfully tried to get a summer job at one of its amusement parks during his Berkeley days.
+He had unsuccessfully tried to get a summer job at one of its amusement parks during his Berkeley days.

 His roles at Disney included: Vice Chairman of Development for Walt Disney Parks and Resorts in the Asia Pacific (1984 to 1997) and Executive Vice President in charge of Master Planning, Architecture and Design at Walt Disney Imagineering (1997 to 2009).
 He also oversaw the development of Disney's land holdings in California, Florida, Tokyo, Paris and Hong Kong.

 During his time at Disney, Chao led development teams consisting of Disney Imagineers and leading architects and designers on over a hundred projects including Disney theme parks and resort hotel rooms.
 Chao has also led the design and development of four Disney cruise ships, namely Disney Magic, Disney Dream, Disney Fantasy, and Disney Wonder.
 Chao has handled businesses worth more than USD $12 billion over his term at Disney.

 Chao is credited with the successful negotiations with French and Hong Kong governments that led to the development of Euro Disneyland and Hong Kong Disneyland respectively.
 He retired from Walt Disney Imagineering on 30 June 2009.